Vincent-Idugboe/XXON-Rental-Customer-Behavior-Analytics/README.md

 - **Gen Z drives nearly half of all purchases** — prioritise this demographic in all campaigns
 - **Category browsers abandon carts most** — keyword searchers convert at higher rates
 - **Female customers are the primary audience** at 58% purchase frequency
-- **56 customers purchase multiple times a week** — highest-value loyal segment requiring dedicated retention strategy
+- **56 customers purchase multiple times a week** — highest-value loyal segment
-- **203 customers purchase only a few times a month** — significant opportunity to increase frequency through targeted promotions
+- **203 customers purchase only a few times a month** — significant opportunity to increase frequency

 ---